-Exhibit 9 shows the annual and three-year average number of awards conferred by community colleges in the related TOP code: Electrical (0952.20).
-The colleges with the most completions in the region are LA Trade-Tech, Santiago Canyon, and Irvine.
+Exhibit 9 shows the annual and three-year average number of awards conferred by community colleges in programs that have historically trained for electricians.
+The colleges with the most completions in the region are LA Trade-Tech, Mt.
+San Antonio, and Long Beach.